RoMcGill/coding-game/README.md

 ## Typography

-fantasy and sans-serif font-familys are the main font used throughout the site, I have chose to use these  as they are web safe and stable on all devices and browsers.
-I have used the
+Fantasy and sans-serif font-familys are the main font used throughout the site, I have chose to use these  as they are web safe and stable on all devices and browsers. the standard font in the Fantasy family is papyrus (the avatar font) .
+This font is easy to read and also Intresting and familiar to the user as it is widley used.
-(avatar font)
-Papyrus font in the Fantasy family.
-This font is easy to read and also Intresting and familiar to the user as it is a widley used font.

 ![heading](assets/Images/heading.png)